CollideAgainstMove

 Introduction

-The CollideAgainstMove is a very common method used in games which include solid collision.
+CollideAgainstMove is a common method used in games which include solid collision.
 Sometimes the collision is between two movable objects (such as a player and a box which can be pushed), and sometimes the collision is between a movable and static object (such as a player and a wall).

 CollideAgainstMove values